otrv4/otrv4/otrv4.md

     Establish Conversation with DAKE  <------------>  Establish Conversation with DAKE Exchange Data Messages            <------------>  Exchange Data Messages

+The initial step to request an OTR conversation is optional and will not always be present.

 ## Assumptions

 Both participants are online at the start of a conversation.

-Messages in a conversation will be exchanged over an insecure channel, where an attacker can eavesdrop or interfere with the messages.
+Messages in a conversation can be exchanged over an insecure channel, where an attacker can eavesdrop or interfere with the encrypted messages.

 We assume a network model which provides in-order delivery of messages, but some messages may not be delivered.

 ## Security Properties

-In an off the record conversation, both sides can verify the identity of the other participant but cannot transfer this knowledge to a third party.
+In an OTR conversation, both sides can verify the identity of the other participant but cannot transfer this knowledge to a third party.

-Participants can converse with the assurance that their conversation will not be read or modified by a hostile third party.
+Once an OTR channel has been created, all messages transmitted through this channel are confidential and integrity protected.

-To resemble an in-person conversation means that both ends can deny that they have participated in that conversation.
-Both can also deny having sent any of the exchanged messages in the conversation.
+Both parties can deny that they have participated in a conversation.
+They can also deny having sent any of the exchanged messages in the conversation.
+The respective party can be certain of the authenticity of the messages but cannot transfer this knowledge to someone else.

+(TODO: I still think the below is completely confusing)

 ### Deniable Authenticated Key Exchange (DAKE) properties
  * Mutual authentication